How Long Do Roofs Last in Wisconsin?

 Replacement should be considered when:

 At a certain point, replacement becomes more cost-effective than ongoing repairs.
+A roof is a operating system and repairs can sometimes lead to more problems.

 Lion Guard Roofing